tomcircuit/hd6309sbc/readme.md

 Hardware wise, the short-term goal is met: it all functions and works as intended.
 Several people have built this SBC from the files I provided, and the feedback has been helpful.

-It seems to be an axiom that every SBC has a ROM resident Firmware wise, things are not quite as settled.
+It seems to be an axiom that every SBC has a ROM resident monitor.
+Over the years, I've used a number of different monitors on this SBC.
 For my own use I've ported the (excellent) Dave Dunfield MON09 to this SBC but, sadly, this is not open source and cannot be redistributed.
+What I include in this repository is a ported version of "WOZMON", the Apple 1 monitor.
+It's enough to examine and modify memory, and load intel

 What would be nice is a monitor in the spirit of Motorola's ASSIST09.